 These forces drive innovation and new approaches to value chains in the industry.
 And rather than thinking narrowly in terms of new products, convenient formats, and customer experience, today’s food & drink industry is increasingly acknowledging the complexity—and myriad opportunities and challenges—that exist in today's global food systems.

-In this blog, we’ll present some of the forces shaping the future of the food & drink industry, along with the key trends, game-changing technologies, and practical industry applications, highlighting how organizations are finding and leveraging innovative opportunities.
+In this blog, we’ll present some of the forces shaping the future of the food and drink industry, along with key trends, game-changing technologies, and practical industry applications, highlighting how organizations are finding and leveraging innovative opportunities.

 Despite global commitments to achieve zero hunger (SDG 2), more than 30% of the world’s population now faces moderate or severe food insecurity.
 This figure has risen gradually in the last several years due to climate change, economic downturns, and conflict.
 The pandemic further exacerbated the issue of food insecurity, exposing weaknesses in food systems and supply chains.
 Unable to keep pace with growing populations and food demands, existing food systems must undergo transformation.
 This will require new technologies, corporate governance, and diplomacy to ensure equitable and affordable access to healthy, sustainable diets.